abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 don't have to go any further into the difficult situation.
 And that's a good thing, because if we did go into it further we'd likely complicate the matter---*Why did this have to happen to me?
 It's not fair.
-I didn't do anything to deserve this!---*and then get lost in negativity.
+I didn't do anything to deserve this!*---and then get lost in negativity.
 So instead of doing that, we can emulate the baby quail.
 Even if the wind had not shifted and the quail had died, well at least he wasn't blaming anyone, wallowing in self-pity, or being negative.